RunnersNum40/avian_motors/README.md

 # Avian Motors

-The `avian_motors` crate provides a modular motor control system for use with the `avian3d` physics engine and the `bevy` game engine.
+This crate provides a modular motor control system for use with the `avian3d` physics engine and the `bevy` game engine.
 Proper motor joints are a planned feature of Avian, so this will hopefully be obsolete soon.

-Currently, only revolute joints are supported, but prismatic, spherical, planar, and distance joints are planned.
+Currently, only revolute joints are supported, but prismatic, spherical, planar, and distance joints are planned on an intermediate timeline.

 ## Features